Become a Partner School

 Who provides the learning materials?

 We equip our In-School Volunteers with a set of ‘manipulatives’ including whiteboard, pens, dice, counters, cards, number squares, and snakes and ladders Their training and support includes recommendations of internet sites where they can watch short videos or download resources to print.
-Teachers volunteering with us have also written articles on how to instruct individual maths skills, and these are available to volunteers and others through our website.
+Online support includes our Hyperlinked Curriculum which links website and PDF resources to individual skills within the National Curriculum.
+These PDFs are generally written by teachers volunteering with us..

-We ask that schools assist where possible by lending our volunteers materials which we cannot supply them individually, such as ‘Numicon’ and toy money.
+We ask that schools assist where possible by lending our volunteers materials which we cannot supply them individually, such as ‘Numicon’, ‘Dienes’, and toy money.

 How many Number Champions volunteers will there be at the school?